Infinitesimal rational actions: Introduction

 \begin{thm} Let $k$ be a perfect field of characteristic $p>0$ and $G$ be an infinitesimal commutative unipotent $k$-group scheme with Lie algebra of dimension $s$.
 Then for every $k$-variety $X$ of dimension $\geq s$ there exist generically free rational actions of $G$ on $X.$ Moreover, for any $r\geq1$, any generically free rational action of $\ker(F_G^r)$ on $X$ can be extended to a generically free rational action of $G$ on $X$. \end{thm} The difficulty is to construct actions in low dimension, i.e. close to the dimension of $\Lie (G)$.
 Indeed, it is not so difficult to construct actions in high dimension for any infinitesimal trigonalizable group scheme (see Corollary \ref{asymptotic}).
-Fakhruddin proved that if $G$ is infinitesimal and $Y$ is a normal projective curve with a rational action of $G$, if there exists a normal projective variety $X$ with an action of $G$ and a $G$-equivariant dominant rational morphism $X\dashrightarrow Y$, then the rational action of $G$ on $Y$ extends uniquely to an action of $G$ on $Y$ \cite[Proposition 2.2]{Fakhruddin}.
+Fakhruddin proved that if $G$ is infinitesimal and $Y$ is a normal projective curve with a rational action of $G$, if there exists a normal projective variety $X$ with an action of $G$ and a $G$-equivariant dominant rational morphism $X\dashrightarrow Y$, then $G$ acts on $Y$ by automorphisms \cite[Proposition 2.2]{Fakhruddin}.
 In particular, in the above situation, if $Y$ is the projective line and the action is faithful, then $G$ is a subgroup scheme of $\mathrm{PGL}_{2,k}$.
-Most unipotent infinitesimal group schemes with one-dimensional Lie algebra are not contained in $\mathrm{PGL}_{2,k}$, but for all of them there exist generically free rational actions on the projective line.
-Therefore, most of these rational actions on the projective line are not induced by actions, defined everywhere, on projective normal varieties of higher dimension.
+By Theorem \ref{mainthm}, for all unipotent infinitesimal group schemes with one-dimensional Lie algebra there exist generically free rational actions on the projective line.
+Nevertheless, most of these group schemes are not contained in $\mathrm{PGL}_{2,k}$: indeed for $p>2$ the only infinitesimal unipotent subgroup schemes of $\mathrm{PGL}_{2,k}$ are isomorphic to $\alpha_{p^n}$ (see for example \cite[Proposition 2.2]{gouthier2024unexpectedsubgroupschemespgl2k} to which we refer also for the case $p=2$), while there are many more of them e.g. the $p$-torsion of a supersingular elliptic curve or see also Examples \ref{answerbrion}, \ref{noncommutative} and \cite{gouthier2026infinitesimal} for a complete description of these group schemes in the commutative case over an algebraically closed field.
+As a consequence, most of these rational actions on the projective line are not induced by actions, defined everywhere, on projective normal varieties of higher dimension.

+Combining Theorem \ref{mainthm} and the diagonalizable case treated by Brion in \cite[\textsection3]{brion2022actions} (see Remark \ref{thm+Brion}) the converse of Proposition \ref{actionkerF} is true, over a perfect field, for infinitesimal commutative trigonalizable $k$-group schemes with Lie algebra of dimension upper bounded by the dimension of the variety (in particular, if $s=\dim_k(\Lie (\ker(F_{G})^d))$ and $\dim_k(\Lie (G))\leq n$, then $V_{\ker(F_{G})^u}^{n-s}=0$).